 Social media is equally vital, so spread the love.
-Get active on social media platforms like Facebook, LinkedIn, Instagram, Twitter and, most importantly for Google News, Google+.
+Get active on social media platforms like Facebook, LinkedIn, Instagram, and Twitter.

 Don’t try to copy or mimic another author’s writing style.
 Find your own voice.
 Stick to it.
 That’s the only way to stand out from the crowd and get your news-related articles added to Google News.

 When your content is unique and compelling, more people will click your headline, visit your site and take action.